flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### finish-args-freedesktop-dbus-system-talk-name

+Criteria: This exception is never granted.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has `--system-talk-name=` starting with `org.freedesktop.DBus`.

 ### finish-args-mpris-flatpak-id-system-talk-name

+Criteria: This exception is never granted.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has `-system-talk-name=org.mpris.MediaPlayer2.$FLATPAK_ID`.

 ### finish-args-wildcard-freedesktop-system-talk-name

+Criteria: This exception is never granted.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has `--system-talk-name=org.freedesktop.*`.

 ### finish-args-wildcard-gnome-system-talk-name

+Criteria: This exception is never granted.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has `--system-talk-name=org.gnome.*`.

 ### finish-args-wildcard-kde-system-talk-name

+Criteria: This exception is never granted.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has `--system-talk-name=org.kde.*`.

 ### finish-args-flatpak-system-talk-name

+Criteria: This exception is never granted.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has `--system-talk-name=` starting with